 Simone used this award to start in 2011 with the first PowerWood Camp which was a great success.

-In 2012 she was awarded the Lloyd Banking group Social Entrepreneurs Programme, which is designed to support social entrepreneurs and, through them, help economic growth and regeneration in the UK.
-Simone will use this grant to further develop her PowerWood ideas.
+In 2012 she was awarded the Lloyd Banking Group Social Entrepreneurs Programme, which is designed to support social entrepreneurs and, through them, helps economic growth and regeneration in the UK.
+Simone has used this grant to further develop her PowerWood ideas.

 Simone is very passionate about supporting parents:

-“If a child learns something from their parent it has a more profound impact.”
+“If a child gets something modelled by their parent it comes with buckets full of love and has a much more profound impact.”
 Simone de Hoogh